Techtonica/curriculum/projects/final-project/planning-your-project.md

 ![User flow example](./user-flow.png 'User flow example')

-- [ ] Sketch out your app’s user flow.
+- [ ] Sketch or write out your app’s user flow.
 Represent each page with a square and draw arrows to show the movement from one page to the next.
 Label the arrows with the action that will trigger moving to another page, like logging in or clicking on a button.

 ### Wireframes